 Requesting & Filing for IRS Penalty Abatement

-There are three different ways to request for an abatement with the IRS.
-Be sure you understand and know exactly how and why you meet the requirements before submitting your request.
-Below are the three different ways you can request penalty abatement:
+There are a few ways to request penalty abatement from the IRS.
+To be successful, you need to understand the requirements before submitting your request.
+Here are three options:

-- Written Petition — A letter stating why you qualify to get your penalties abated.
-This is the most commonly used method.
+- Written Petition — A letter stating why your penalties should be erased.

 - Verbally — If for some reason you cannot write, you can meet in person or talk to someone over the telephone to explain your situation.
 In most cases, we recommend you apply for first time penalty abatement over the phone.

 - Be sure to submit supporting documentation for the reason you are claiming.